JDE20-20/JDE_Memory-Games/README.md

 Rules of the game:

 * Match cards with identical symbols
-NOTE: The fewer your moves the higher probabilty to gain more stars.
+NOTE: The fewer your moves, the higher probabilty to gain more stars.

 If your moves are equal to 16 -  you will get 3 Stars.